vradarserver/vrs/Design/state-history.md

 | SQLite     | One byte per NULL field |
 | SQL Server | None (sets the field's bit in the null bitmap) |

+The drawback to this approach is that you may need to read many records if you want to work out what the full state of the aircraft was at any given time.
+You cannot look at a record full of changes and know what the current values for the unchanged fields are without reading backwards through the database until you find the last change to those fields.

 ### KeySnapshot

 There is one key snapshot record per full snapshot.

-As described earlier each snapshot is a set of deltas from the previous snapshot.
-If nothing changes for an aircraft then its snapshot record is just a couple of IDs and all other fields are null.

 A key snapshot is a ```Snapshot``` record where every ```SnapshotAircraft``` child records the full state of the aircraft list at that moment in time.

-The aim with key snapshots is similar to key frames.
-If we only record one initial state and then thousands of deltas for an aircraft then if you want to know the state of the aircraft one hour into its flight you will need to find the first record for the aircraft and then read (and process) all of its snapshots until you get to the record that you are interested in.
+The aim with key snapshots is similar to key frames in video.
+If we only record one initial state and then thousands of deltas for an aircraft then if you want to know the state of the aircraft one hour into its flight you will need to read and process up to an hours' worth of snapshots.
+Key snapshots are periodically recorded in place of a set of deltas to reduce the number of snapshots that need to be read before you get to the first record that deltas were possibly calculated from.

-Key snapshots are recorded periodically.
-The interval between key snapshots during recording is determined by configuration settings.
-Whenever the interval passes the system records a full copy of the aircraft list instead of a set of deltas.
-Subsequent snapshots are then deltas from the last key snapshot recorded.
+Key snapshots are also used to implement time-shifting UI.
+When the user asks to start playback at a point in time the system goes back to the first key snapshot before that point in time and then reads forward to the last snapshot before the moment in time that playback is to start from.

 | Name          | Type     | Meaning |
 | ---           | ---      | --- |